 Court: 'Selective' Abortions Are Unconstitutional

 More LitigationKentucky is also in the midst of a battle over its abortion law.
 The American Civil Liberties Union has sued to undo a ban on "dilation and evacuation."
 Anti-abortion activists call the second-trimester surgery "dismemberment abortion."
 Alabama, Arkansas, Kansas, Oklahoma, and Texas have passed similar bans on the practice, but the courts have struck them down.
+Realted Resources:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help